Secure and Privacy-Preserving Consensus: Confidential Interaction Protocol

-Notice that in a decentralized system it is impossible to protect the privacy of both nodes in a pairwise interaction if the protocol (\ref{eq:diff}) is used without a third party distributing secret $a^{(t)}_{ij}$.
-This is due to the fact that even if we encrypt all the intermediate steps, if one node, for instance $v_i$, has access to $a^{(t)}_{ij}$, it can still infer the value of $x_j(t)$ through $x_j = \frac{\Delta x_{ij}}{a^{(t)}_{ij}}+x_i$.
-From now on, for the sake of simplicity in bookkeeping, we omit the superscript $t$ in $a_{ij}^{(t)}$.
+Notice that in a decentralized system it is impossible to protect the privacy of both nodes in a pairwise interaction if the protocol (\ref{eq:diff}) is used without a third party distributing secret $a^{(k)}_{ij}$.
+This is due to the fact that even if we encrypt all the intermediate steps, if one node, for instance $v_i$, has access to $a^{(k)}_{ij}$, it can still infer the value of $x_j[k]$ through $x_j[k] = {\Delta x_{ij}[k]}/{a^{(k)}_{ij}}+x_i[k]$.
+From now on, for the sake of simplicity in bookkeeping, we omit the superscript $k$ in $a_{ij}^{(k)}$.
 But it is worth noting that all the results hold for time-varying weights.

-We solve this problem by constructing each weight $a_{ij}$ as the product of two random numbers, namely $a_{ij}=a_i\cdot a_j=a_{ji}$, with $0\leq a_i\leq \bar{a}$ only known to node $v_i$ and $a_j\geq0$ only known to node $v_j$ (here $\bar{a}$ is a positive value denoting the range in implementations which will be explained in detail later).
+We solve this problem by constructing each weight $a_{ij}$ as the product of two random numbers, namely $a_{ij}=a_{ji}=a_{i \shortrightarrow j} a_{j \shortrightarrow i}$ with $a_{i \shortrightarrow j}$ randomly generated by and only known to node $v_i$ and $a_{j \shortrightarrow i}$ randomly generated by and only known to node $v_j$.
 We will show later that this weight construction approach renders two interacting nodes unable to infer each other's state while guaranteeing convergence to the average.
 Next, without loss of generality, we consider a pair of connected nodes ($v_1,\,v_2$) to illustrate the idea (cf. Fig. \ref{fig:1}).
 For simplicity, we assume that the states $x_1$ and $x_2$ are scalar.
 Each node maintains its own public and private key pairs $(k_{pi}, k_{si}),\; i\in\{1,\,2\}$.